 Long, unsociable hours, punishing deadlines and intense pressure have long been part of a chef’s career.
 It’s no surprise that the word “stress” comes up a lot when you’re talking to top chefs.

-Last year UK trade union Unite published the results of survey of professional chefs in London.
-A startling 69% of those surveyed said that the hours they worked impacted their health, with more than half saying they suffered depression due to being overworked.
-Almost a third (27%) said they drank alcohol to get through their shift.
+In 2017, the UK trade union Unite published the results of a survey of professional chefs in London.
+A startling 69 percent of those surveyed said that the hours they worked impacted their health, with more than half saying they suffered depression due to being overworked.
+Almost a third (27 percent) said they drank alcohol to get through their shift.

 Alcoholism, substance abuse, bad diet